Kingdom of Jerusalem: Baldwin IV and Saladin

 At the end of 1181, Raynald of Châtillon raided south into Arabia, in the direction of Medina, although he did not make it that far.
 It was probably around this time that Raynald also attacked a Muslim caravan.
 The kingdom had a truce with Saladin at the time, and Raynald's actions have been seen as an independent act of brigandage; it is possible that he was trying to prevent Saladin from moving his forces north to take control of Aleppo, which would have strengthened Saladin's position.
 In response, Saladin attacked the kingdom in 1182, but was defeated at Belvoir Castle.
 King Baldwin, although quite ill, was still able to command the army in person.
 Saladin attempted to besiege Beirut from land and sea, and Baldwin raided Damascene territory, but neither side did significant damage.
 In December 1182, Raynald launched a naval expedition on the Red Sea, which made it as far south as Rabigh.
 The expedition was defeated and two of Raynald's men were actually taken to Mecca to be executed in public.
 Like his earlier raids, Raynald's expedition is usually seen as selfish and ultimately fatal for Jerusalem, but according to Bernard Hamilton, it was actually a shrewd strategy, meant to damage Saladin's prestige and reputation.

+Upon the death of the pro-western Emperor Manuel in 1180, the Kingdom of Jerusalem had lost its most powerful ally, as his son Alexios II was a minor, with the regency of his mother Maria being opposed by the Greeks due to her foreign origins, her scandalous love affair with the protosebastos Alexios and partisan attitude towards merchants of the Italian maritime republics like Venice, Genoa & Pisa.
+3 years later, Alexios was murdered by Andronikos Comnenus, who had instigated a large-scale massacre of Italian merchants living within the Walls of Constantinople, which permanently soured Western European relations with the Byzantine Empire, thus exacerbating the Great Schism.

 In 1183 a general tax was levied throughout the kingdom, which was unprecedented in Jerusalem and almost all of medieval Europe to that point.
 The tax helped pay for larger armies for the next few years.
 More troops were certainly needed, since Saladin was finally able to gain control of Aleppo, and with peace in his northern territories, he could focus on Jerusalem in the south.
 King Baldwin was so incapacitated by his leprosy that it was necessary to appoint a regent, and Guy of Lusignan was chosen, as he was Baldwin's legal heir and the king was not expected to live.
 The inexperienced Guy led the Frankish army against Saladin's incursions into the kingdom, but neither side made any real gains, and Guy was criticized by his opponents for not striking against Saladin when he had the chance.